platanus/rut-helpers/README.md

 ## License

-Potassium is © 2017 platanus, spa.
+rut-helpers is © 2017 platanus, spa.
 It is free software and may be redistributed under the terms specified in the LICENSE file.